Johanbos/home-assistant-import/README.md

 6. Follow the steps in the application.
 Any red text indicates an error and means it will take more time to find out why this is happening.

+7. In Home Assistent it is possible to find and edit weird imported data in "Developer tools > Statistics".
+Find the sensor, click on the graph icon and see "Outliers".
+There you can adjust values.

 ## Importing Domoticz Meter & Multimeter values

 Any Meter & Multimeter values can be imported from Domoticz database file.
 Export the database directly from the dashboard.